Advancing Multimodal Reasoning: From Optimized Cold Start to Staged Reinforcement Learning: Conclusion

 \section{Conclusion}

-This paper introduces {ReVisual-R1}, a 7B open-source MLLM designed to address prevalent challenges in cultivating sophisticated multimodal reasoning.
-By systematically integrating a strategic, high-difficulty text-only cold-start phase for foundational reasoning, a Multimodal RL stage employing GRPO stabilized by our novel Prioritized Advantage Distillation (PAD) mechanism and guided by rule-based rewards including an Efficient-Length Reward, and a final TextRL refinement phase, our structured three-stage curriculum demonstrates that thoughtful data strategy and targeted algorithmic optimizations are pivotal.
-ReVisual-R1 achieves state-of-the-art performance among open-source 7B models on a suite of challenging visuo-mathematical and reasoning benchmarks.
+This paper introduces ReVisual-R1, a 3B and 7B open-source MLLM designed to address prevalent challenges in cultivating sophisticated multimodal reasoning.
+By systematically integrating a strategic, high-difficulty text-only cold-start phase for foundational reasoning, a Multimodal RL stage employing GRPO stabilized by our novel Prioritized Advantage Distillation (PAD) mechanism, and a final TextRL refinement phase, our structured three-stage curriculum demonstrates that thoughtful data strategy and targeted algorithmic optimizations are pivotal.
+ReVisual-R1 achieves superior performance among open-source 7B models on a suite of challenging multimodal, textual reasoning and generalization benchmarks.
 This work underscores that careful curriculum design and algorithmic enhancements, rather than sheer model scale, can unlock robust, self-reflective multimodal reasoning.